puranik1406/IRA-Student-Wellness-Dropout-Predictor/README.md

 ## 🙏 Acknowledgments

-Beacon was developed with passion and dedication by:
+IRA was developed with passion and dedication by:

 - Ishita Puranik
 - Spoorthi Chava